jiraroj-wir/posn_1-computer-onsite/README.md

-# POSN COMPUTER SCIENCE - camp 1 Solutions (October 2023)
+# POSN COMPUTER SCIENCE - Camp 1 Solutions (October 2023)

 These solutions were written during the **POSN Computer Science Camp 1**, held in **October 2023** and hosted by **KMUTT (King Mongkut's University of Technology Thonburi)**.
 The onsite camp took place at **Streesrisuriyothai School**.